rce-fhv/.github/profile/README.md

-## Organization Migration
+## Repository Migration

-Organization and repositories were migrated to: [erc-fhv](https://github.com/organizations/erc-fhv)
+Repositories of the organization were migrated to: [github.com/erc-fhv](https://github.com/erc-fhv)